How To Deal With A Sensitive Scalp

 Moisturize to avoid dryness

 More often than not, scalp sensitivity gets aggravated by lack of moisture.
 A dry and flaky scalp can be combated by drinking a lot of fluids and moisturizing the scalp.
 Along with undergoing deep conditioning regularly, you should use products that deeply moisturize the scalp too.
+ADV Soothe Scalp Mask contains botanicals that intensively hydrate dry, itchy scalp.
+Incorporate this is your weekly hair care regime for a refreshed scalp.

 Go easy with the styling

 For people with regular styling or coloring routines, it is necessary to take regular breaks to the scalp.
 Over time, styling treatments can lead to irritation from product buildup.
 Rinse your hair well after washing so as to avoid any product getting left on the scalp.
-The ADV Pre-Treatment Scalp Elixir acts as an exfoliator for the scalp, clearing away impurities and product build-up left behind.
+The ADV Scalp Elixir acts as an exfoliator for the scalp, clearing away impurities and product build-up left behind.

-Soothing treatments to reinvigorate the scalp
+Soothing home treatments to reinvigorate the scalp

 There are a number of herbs and essentials oils out there that can soothe a sensitive and undernourished scalp.
 Apple cider vinegar is effective for those with curly hair.
 Aloe vera pulp is known to soothe itchy scalps and treat burns.